banecuk/NerdBox/README.md

   - Verify Libre Hardware Monitor is running and its web server is enabled.
   - Check the IP address and port in `Environment.h`.
   - Inspect Serial Monitor for errors (e.g., `JSON deserialization failed`).
+  - Ensure the JSON parsing logic in `PcMetricsService.cpp` matches your hardware's sensor data structure.
 - **"HM update failed" in Serial output**:
   - Indicates missing hardware data.
 Ensure Libre Hardware Monitor reports all sensors (CPU, GPU, RAM).
   - Confirm network connectivity between the ESP32 and PC.
   - Check for memory constraints in Serial output.
+  - Adjust JSON parsing logic if your hardware uses different sensor names or structures.

 ## Contributing